 There are no hard and fast rules here.
 It’s an older piece of equipment and obviously will at some point require servicing and maintenance.
 Fortunately old Marshall plexis are amazingly simple circuits and some time spent in general maintenance when you first obtain your amp – areas like retube/rebiasing, retensioning, cleaning all tube sockets, cleaning the jacks, retensioning and cleaning voltage and ohm selector sockets, etc. – will all go a long way to providing many years more of faithful service.
 Because these classic amps were built well and use good components in the first place, Marshall plexi amps are overall very reliable and can take a beating.
 If you have a tech you trust, perhaps have them look over an amp before a purchase if possible and they can give you an idea of what you’re getting into.

-That concludes this lengthy first installment of the Marshall Shopper’s Guide.
-Next time, we’ll cover the metal panel years, including the start of the master volume series and some of the other interesting changes that occurred in the models from the time of mid 1969 until now!
+That concludes this first installment of the Marshall Shopper’s Guide.
+Next time, we’ll cover the metal panel years, including the start of the master volume series and some of the other interesting changes that occurred in the models from the time of mid 1969 through the JCM 2000 series.
 Happy Shopping!